metkapinezic/GYG_Asignment/README.md

 #### Data Cleaning:

-  The 'release_year' column required cleaning and transformation to an integer data type for consistency and better analysis.
+  The columns 'release_year' and 'gross' column required cleaning and transformation from string to an integer data type for consistency and better analysis.

 #### Transformation: